7 nights starting from

 St Paul de Vence, Fondation Maeght and Renoir’s Maison les Collettes

-Day 1: Travel by Eurostar from St Pancras or Ebbsfleet to Lille and onwards to Nice by TGV.
+Day 1: Travel by Eurostar from St Pancras to Paris and onwards to Nice by TGV.
 On arrival transfer to hotel for check-in for seven-night stay on bed and breakfast basis.
 On arrival at the hotel there will be a small snack served in the bar.

-Day 2: Serre de la Madone and afternoon free in Menton.
+Day 2: Serre de la Madone and Maria Serena Gardens.

-Day 3: Roquebrune and the Villa E-1027 and Maria Serena Gardens.
+Day 3: Roquebrune and the Villa E-1027 and free afternoon in Menton.